-All students are advised to complete this requirement as early as possible using one of the options described below.
-Processing time is approximately 5-7 business days from the date documentation is submitted.
+All students are advised to complete this requirement as early as possible using one of the options described below (F1/J1 International students should wait until after they arrive on campus).
+Processing time is approximately 2-3 business days from the date documentation is submitted.

-Option 1: FAFSA (Free Application for Federal Student Aid)
+Option 1: Free Application for Federal Student Aid (FAFSA)

-If you are not verified through the FAFSA process then you will need to Return the Verification Forms along with a legible copy of acceptable documentation.
-Accepted formats for submission of documentation are:
+If you are not verified through the FAFSA process then you will need to submit your documents online, by mail or email.

 University Registrar Services